sotch-pr35mac/snapstone/README.md

 2. [Install NativeScript](http://docs.nativescript.org/start/quick-setup) and iOS and Android SDKs.
 3. Clone the project `git clone https://github.com/sotch-pr35mac/snapstone.git`
 4. Install dependencies `npm install`
-5. Launch Snapstone `tns run [android | ios]` *If you encounter any errors during this step it is probably because your SDKs weren't setup properly.*
+5. Launch Snapstone `npm start` *If you encounter any errors during this step it is probably because your SDKs weren't setup properly.*

 ### Contribute
 This is a [Commitizen Friendly](https://github.com/commitizen/cz-cli) repository.
 When contributing please use commitizen when committing changes.
 You can install comiitizen using npm: